Drought-Tolerant Blackfoot Daisy Can Take the Heat

-Native to the southwest, Blackfoot Daisy loves hot, dry conditions.
-Grow it in the sunniest spot you have and watch it thrive.
+Native to the southwest, blackfoot daisy loves hot, dry conditions.
+Grow this gorgeous flower in the sunniest spot you have and watch it thrive.

 The cheerful heads of daisies are perennial favorites in the garden.
 There’s something so happy about the simple white flowers with bright yellow centers.
-The blooms of Blackfoot Daisy are no exception.
+The blooms of blackfoot daisy are no exception.
 They’re small, only about the size of a quarter, and they star the blades of green foliage in such large numbers that they often cover it completely.
 The honey-scented blooms last all summer and well into fall, making them an excellent late-season nectar plant.
-Blackfoot Daisy is a wildflower native to the southwest, and anyone with sunny, well-drained soil (even in containers) can grow this beauty.
-Here’s what you need to know.
+Blackfoot daisy is a wildflower native to the southwest, and anyone with sunny, well-drained soil (even in containers) can grow this beauty.
+Here’s what you need to know about blackfoot daisy.

 - Type: Perennial